 Best of Nepal - Kathmandu Lumbini Pokhara Tour

-Kathmandu Lumbini Pokhara Tour package includes your visit to the main highlights of landmark destination in Nepal which is Kathmandu, Lumbini, and Pokhara.
-We have placed our emphasis on highlighting the visit of world heritage sites and mountain profiles in your cultural package trip to Kathmandu Lumbini Pokhara tour.
+The Kathmandu Lumbini Pokhara Tour package includes your visit to the main highlights of Nepal's landmark destinations: Kathmandu, Lumbini, and Pokhara.
+We have emphasized highlighting the visit of world heritage sites and mountain profiles in your cultural package trip to Kathmandu Lumbini Pokhara tour.

 Kathmandu is the capital and bustling city, having many cultural world heritage sites in a small area.
-Lumbini is the birthplace of Lord Buddha, founder of Buddhism a pilgrimage site of Buddhists around the world.
-Pokhara is situated at an altitude of 900m and at the lap of the Annapurna range.
+Lumbini is the birthplace of Lord Buddha, the founder of Buddhism, and a pilgrimage site of Buddhists worldwide.
+Pokhara is situated at an altitude of 900m and the lap of the Annapurna range.
 It is a scenic city with beautiful landscapes of mountains, valleys, lakes, and gorges.

 Places of Interest in Lumbini:

 World Peace Pagoda:

 The Stupa is outside the sacred garden of Lumbini.
 It takes around 45 minutes stroll to reach the sites.
 A Japanese monk built it.
 It is a fascinating place to view the sunset and the ambiance of peace and beauty.

 Lumbini Crane Sanctuary:

-The surrounding wetland area of the Stupa is protected for rare Sarus Cranel.
+The surrounding wetland area of the Stupa is protected from rare Sarus Cranel.
 Therefore, especially in the evening, it is a great place to enjoy the sighting of Cranes.

 It is situated 27 km west, where lies the historic city of Kapilavastu.
 It used to be then the Shakya Dynasty.
 The remains of the palace, mounds of old Stupas, and monasteries made of kiln-burnt bricks and clay mortars are still in existence.

 It is a small village situated 2 km southwest of Thaulihawa.
-There lie the ruins of huge structures with the cluster of four mounds and a tank.
+The ruins of massive structures lie with a cluster of four mounds and a tank.
 On the top of the structural mound is the image of Linga, dedicated to Shiva.

-It is a small village situated 5 km southwest of Thaulihawa, there lies an Ashoka pillar on a slab.
-The upper portion of the pillar is broken but the lower portion is still intact measuring 3.5m.
-In the adjoining place lies a huge Stupa with successive rings of wedge-shaped Mauryan bricks.
+It is a small village situated 5 km southwest of Thaulihawa; an Ashoka pillar is on a slab.
+The upper portion of the pillar is broken, but the lower part is still intact, measuring 3.5m, a massive Stupa with successive rings of wedge-shaped Mauryan bricks in the adjoining place.